-If the waterbody4 is not an RPW, or a wetland directly abutting an RPW, a JD will require additional data to determine if the waterbody has a significant nexus with a TNW.
+If the waterbody is not an RPW, or a wetland directly abutting an RPW, a JD will require additional data to determine if the waterbody has a significant nexus with a TNW.
 If the tributary has adjacent wetlands, the significant nexus evaluation must consider the tributary in combination with all of its adjacent wetlands.
 This significant nexus evaluation that combines, for analytical purposes, the tributary and all of its adjacent wetlands is used whether the review area identified in the JD request is the tributary, or its adjacent wetlands, or both.
 If the JD covers a tributary with adjacent wetlands, complete Section III.B.1 for the tributary, Section III.B.2 for any onsite wetlands, and Section III.B.3 for all wetlands adjacent to that tributary, both onsite and offsite.
 The determination whether a significant nexus exists is determined in Section III.C below.

-- Characteristics of non-TNWs that flow directly or indirectly into TNW 1.
+1. Characteristics of non-TNWs that flow directly or indirectly into TNW

-- (i) General Area Conditions:

-- Watershed size: Drainage area:

-Average annual rainfall: inches Average annual snowfall: inches
+(i) General Area Conditions: Watershed size: Drainage area: Average annual rainfall: inches Average annual snowfall: inches (ii) rsical Characteristics: Relationship with TNW: □ Tributary flows through tributaries before entering TNW.

-(ii) Physical Characteristics:

-- (a) Relationship with TNW:

-- Tributary flows directly into TNW.

-- Tributary flows through tributaries before entering TNW.

 Project waters are river miles from TNW.
 Project waters are river miles from RPW.
 Project waters are aerial (straight) miles from TNW.
 Project waters are aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain:

-Identify flow route to TNW5: Tributary stream order, if known:

-(b) General Tributary Characteristics (check all that apply): Natural
+Explain: Identify flow route to TNW : Tributary stream order, if known: (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
+Explain: Manipulated (man-altered).
+Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes:

-Tributary is:

-- Artificial (man-made).
-Explain: - Manipulated (man-altered).
-Explain:

-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

+&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.